jonwang22/DeployBankAppUsingAWSElasticBeanstalk/README.md

 ## Issues/Troubleshooting

-1. Git Cloning a Repo without Forking
+1. Git cloning Source Repo (Original repo) and adding remote link to Destination Repo (This one)

+	I had some issues trying to figure out how to add another remote link after git cloning a repo to my local machine.
+I ended up dropping this and finding an easier way to pull the files and upload them to my new repo.
+See Steps above.

 2. Creating AWS Elastic Beanstalk environment.
 Health Monitoring settings.

-Default options selected, needed to use Basic and had to deselect a managed monitoring service in order to proceed and create the environment.
+	After selecting Basic Health Monitoring, default selection for Managed Monitoring Settings was checked, in order to create the environment with Basic Health monitoring, you have to deselect the Managed Monitoring service.

 3. Unable to access the application via the domain.
+Receiving Server 502 Error from nginx.
 Error Log:
 ```
 2024/07/26 15:19:29 [error] 2753#2753: *5 connect() failed (111: Connection refused) while connecting to upstream, client: 96.255.240.58, server: , request: "GET / HTTP/1.1", upstream: "http://127.0.0.1:8000/", host: "deploybankappusingawselasticbean-env-1.eba-h9au3tz6.us-east-1.elasticbeanstalk.com"